obonaventure/cnp3/Missions/S4/tcp1.rst

 .. [#fgoogle] The astute reader or expert googler might notice that some implementations of the TCP FSM have already been written.
 For example, the scapy distribution contains in the file `scapy/layers/inet.py` a `TCP_client` Automaton.
 Although this Automaton can work in some cases, it does not completely implement the TCP FSM.
 A more detailed TCP FSM in scapy_ has been implemented by Adam Pridgen http://www.thecoverofnight.com/projects/code/basic_tcp_sm.py, but this FSM goes beyond this simple exercise.

 .. include:: ../../book/links.rst

+..
+   Additional questions to ask to the students

+   Points to check during the evaluation of the TCP code